BPZOO CELEBRATES INTERNATIONAL RED PANDA DAY

 🐾 2 pm: Red Panda Keeper Chat and Raffle Drawing

 Let’s see how much we can raise for red pandas!
 Donate to the Zoo’s conservation donation fund during your visit and be entered into a raffle to win a Red Panda Painting!
 For every $5.00 donation, you’ll receive one raffle entry.
 These donations must be made in person on September 17th to be entered.

 What are we doing to protect this endangered species?

 Red pandas are unique, important and unfortunately endangered.
-They are a flagship species, meaning their conservation has landscape-level impacts, and like an umbrella, the entire ecoregion — its forests and wildlife — are protected when red pandas are conserved.
+There may be as few as 2,500 red pandas remaining in the wild.
+Red pandas are a flagship species.
+Their conservation has landscape-level impacts, and like an umbrella, the entire ecoregion — its forests and wildlife — are protected when red pandas are conserved.